 2. You won’t follow up.

 Follow-up is everything in real estate.
 How many times have you talked to somebody for the first time and immediately hear, “Yes, I want to buy or sell a home immediately!
 Where do I sign up?”

 Yeah, almost never.

 You can’t build a lasting, concrete, sustainable business that way.

-Many agents give lip service to follow-up and tell people they’ll call when they are supposed to, but lack the decision to set up a follow-up task to do so.
-It fascinates me how many people I see in the business world (not just real estate) that say they are going to call me at such and such a date , or do something for me, only to find out it doesn’t get done!
+Many agents give lip service to follow-up and tell people they’ll call, but fail to set up a follow-up task to do so.
+It fascinates me how many people I see in the business world (not just real estate) who say they are going to call me at such and such a date, or do something for me, only to find out it doesn’t get done!
 It’s actually more normal than abnormal, and that’s not OK.

 If you want to last in real estate, simply be a person of your word.
 Everyone admires someone who does what they say they’ll do.

 3. You’ll let one bad experience throw you into a downward spiral.

 As humans, we tend to enjoy drama.
 All you have to do is turn on the TV and find all of the great reality shows out there (sense the sarcasm), and you know what I’m talking about.
 We love to wallow in how bad a situation is and give it all of our time and energy.